ioannisvoz/odin-recipes/README.md

 A simple HTML website, part of The Odin Project curriculum.

-The purpose of this website is to practice main HTML elements... and maybe learn a little about Viking cuisine!
+The purpose of this website is to practice basic HTML and CSS concepts... and maybe learn a little about Viking cuisine!